Email: email@example.com | Tel: +44 (0)1223 748694 | ResearchGate | ORCID

-Natalia is a health services researcher with experience in both qualitative and qualitative research methods.
-She has a BSc in Psychology from the Federal University of Minas Gerais (Brazil) and an MSc (Distinction) in International Business from the University of Birmingham (UK).
-She has recently submitted her PhD thesis at the University of Edinburgh, where she investigated the role of multilevel policy initiatives in promoting the earlier diagnosis of cancer.
+Natalia is a health services researcher with experience in both qualitative and quantitative research methods.
+She has a BSc in Psychology from the Federal University of Minas Gerais (Brazil), an MSc (Distinction) in International Business from the University of Birmingham (UK), and a PhD in Population Health Sciences from the University of Edinburgh (UK).
+Her PhD project investigated the role of multilevel policy initiatives in promoting the earlier diagnosis of cancer.

 Natalia joined the CanTest Collaborative in September 2019.
 CanTest investigates ways to develop and implement diagnostic tests into primary care.
 Natalia is particularly interested in early diagnosis research that can influence policy and tackle health inequalities.